 Dixon Peak, Mountain summit in Mackenzie District, New Zealand

-The mountain serves as a training ground for climbers preparing to tackle the neighboring peak of Aoraki Mount Cook, New Zealand's highest mountain.
+The peak serves as a training ground for climbers preparing to tackle the neighboring Aoraki, New Zealand's highest mountain.
+Many alpinists use it to develop their skills on snow and ice before attempting the higher summit.

 Aoraki / Mount Cook